A topic from the subject of Biochemistry in Chemistry.

 • Linear regression: Linear regression is used to determine the relationship between two variables.
 Linear regression can be used to determine the affinity of a ligand for a receptor and to identify the structural requirements for ligand binding.

 • ANOVA: ANOVA is used to compare the means of two or more groups.
-ANOVA can be used to compare the potency of different ligands and to identify the downstream signalling pathways that are activated by different receptors.
+ANOVA can be used to compare the potency of different ligands and to identify the downstream signaling pathways that are activated by different receptors.

 • t-test: The t-test is used to compare the means of two groups.
 The t-test can be used to compare the production of second messengers in response to the activation of different receptors.